HelloZeroNet/Documentation/docs/index.md

 * After you install and run ZeroNet, you open a site by visiting:
   `http://127.0.0.1:43110/{zeronet_site_address}`
   (eg.  `http://127.0.0.1:43110/1EU1tbG9oC1A8jz2ouVwGZyQ5asrNsE4Vr`).
-* ZeroNet will then use the BitTorrent network to find peers that are seeding the site and will download the site content (html, css, js...) from these peers.
+* ZeroNet will then use the BitTorrent network to find peers that are seeding the site and will download the site content (HTML, CSS, JS...) from these peers.
 * Each visited site becomes also served by you.
-* Every site contains a list of all files used in the site in a sha512 hash and a signature generated using the site owner private key.
+* Every site contains a list of all files used in the site in a Sha512 hash and a signature generated using the site owner private key.
 * If the site owner modifies the site, then he/she signs a new list and publishes it to the peers.
   After the peers have verified the files list integrity (using the signature), they download the modified files and publish the new content to